Explore a barn conversion with a difference on the Isle of Wight

 (Image credit: Schnepp Renou)

-While the living space re-uses a more contemporary steel framed barn, the study and bedrooms across the courtyard are contained in a much older structure, dating back to the eighteenth century.
+While the living space re-uses a more contemporary steel framed barn, the study and bedrooms across the courtyard are contained in a much older structure, dating back to the nineteenth century.
 This L-shaped building starts with Kohlmaier’s book-lined study, then a long corridor that flanks the external wall and leads round to the main bedroom.
-Many of the books came from the library of the late architect Colin St John Wilson, architect of the British Library.
+Some of the books came from the library of the late architect Colin St John Wilson, architect of the British Library.

 One of the project's two 'sleeping boxes'